SymfonyCasts/symfony7/sfcasts/outline/planning.md

 //    - property_path option
 //    - Form data transformers
 //    - Model transformer vs View transformer
-    - Custom data mapper
+//    - Custom data mapper
-    - Inherit form data from parent form w/ `inherit_data` option: https://symfony.com/doc/current/form/inherit_data_option.html
+    - Inherit form data from parent form w/ `inherit_data` option: https://symfony.com/doc/current/form/inherit_data_option.html - TODO Do we really need it?
+I don't see a good example for this, I would ignore
 //- Embed forms
 //- Access unmapped fields.
 Show a "confirm" checkbox as an unmapped field,
 //  or maybe like a GitHub confirmation input for deleting repos?